 - All classes have enrollment limits and many fill quickly.

-- Choosing a wailtist spot does not require any payment or the obligation to enroll if spots open. (see below)
+- Choosing a waitlist spot does not require any payment or the obligation to enroll if spots open. (see below)

-- Summit will publish Information Sheets for each class on the Afternoon Academy webpage by September 10.
-These documents include class location, teacher, teacher contact, what to bring, what to wear, where to meet, where to pick up, performances, etc.
+- Summit will publish Information Sheets for each class on the Afternoon Academy webpage.
+These documents will include class location, teacher, teacher contact, what to bring, what to wear, where to meet, where to pick up, performances, etc.